manvichandra/520movies/README.md

-We are basically analysing the  data associated with various movies including their Gross revenue,number of tickets sold,various distributors associated with the movies,rank,ratings,production countries.We are extracting data from a website called http://www.the-numbers.com/ which has a data of over 20,000 movies and nearly 100,000 people are now tracked and we continue our commitment to making this data available to the widest possible audience.
+We are basically analysing the  data associated with various movies including their Gross revenue,number of tickets sold,various distributors,rank,ratings and production countries.We are extracting data from a website called http://www.the-numbers.com/ which has a data of over 20,000 movies and nearly 100,000 people are now tracked and we continue our commitment to making this data available to the widest possible audience.
 We are processing data on Hadoop cluster using HIVEQL to display movie ratings, gross revenue etc.
 The data is represented in the form of graphs which would display the most popular movie on the basis various criteria.